 Collaboration to End Homelessness

-The 5Cities Homeless Coalition is working to strengthen the south San Luis Obispo County community by mobilizing resources, support, and hope for the homeless and those facing poverty.
+5Cities Homeless Coalition works to strengthen the south SLO County community by mobilizing resources, support, and hope for the homeless and those facing poverty.

-Ending homelessness involves making sure people are healthy, well- nourished, and adequately prepared to find jobs; and that they have adequate housing available.
-The Coalition is working with service providing organizations, the faith community, service groups and community leaders to assess current services, and opportunities for collaboration to provide for immediate needs (not currently being met) that lead toward self- sufficiency.
+Ending homelessness involves making sure people are healthy, well- nourished, and adequately prepared to find jobs – and that they have adequate housing available.
+5CHC works with service-providing organizations, the faith community, service groups and community leaders to assess current services and opportunities for collaboration to provide for immediate needs (not currently being met) that lead toward self- sufficiency.

 The Challenge: the New Face of Homelessness…